One of America's Most Dynamic Regional Economies

 - Led by the University of Arkansas, John Brown University, and NorthWest Arkansas Community College, Northwest Arkansas is a center of higher education.
 Over 37,000 college students attend universities and colleges in Northwest Arkansas, giving companies a talent-rich pipeline of potential employees.

-- Much of Northwest Arkansas' growth is centered around Corporate Services, Food, Logistics, and Education.
+- Much of Northwest Arkansas' growth is centered around Retail Consumer Packaged Goods, Food, Logistics, and Education.

 - The fastest growing occupations are currently in Health Care, Information Technology, and Corporate Services.

 You can find industry/occupational information below, economic indicators at the bottom of the page,

 and community / site specific data by following the links at the top of the page.

 REGIONAL ECONOMIC INDICATORS (Center for Business and Economic Research - University of Arkansas)